kurinniy/grafana-sql-cohort/README.md

 # Grafana MySQL cohort analysis demo

-This is demo docker image allows you to play around with cohort analysis in Grafana.
+This docker image allows you to play around with cohort analysis in Grafana using MySQL.

 It shows user retention of imaginary website split by months.